scssquatch/Angular-Patterns/Angular Patterns.md

 - Renaming files
 - Converting templates
+- Fetching data from Rails API
+- Creating API controllers
 - Front-end routing
 - Front-end permissions

-- Fetching data from Rails API
-- Creating API controllers
+^ Here are a few things we're gonna go over
+- Some in more detail than others, you can always check out my PR for more detail
+- or just ask me after this

 ---